 Users can add personalized URLs to their mailers that generate customized landing pages once recipients put it in their web browser.
 Then, users can follow up via email marketing campaigns to ensure they engage.

 Of one thing’s for certain, it’s that your direct mail marketing have the potential to be extremely successful and drive new business.
-With the help of Reonomy, design tools and different delivery methods, consider adding direct mail to your marketing strategy.
-To see how Reonomy can help set the foundation for your strategy, demo the platform for free today, here.
+With the help of property intelligence, design tools and different delivery methods, consider adding direct mail to your marketing strategy.